marcelchastain/django-resto/README.rst

-django-resto is useful for sites deployed in a multi-server environment, in order to accept uploaded files and have them available on all media servers immediately for subsequent web requests that could be routed to any machine.
+django-resto is useful for sites deployed in a multi-server environment, in order to accept uploaded files and have them available on all media servers for subsequent web requests that could be routed to any machine.

 `django-resto`_ is a fork of `django_dust`_ with a strong focus on consistency, while django_dust is more concerned with availability.
-The two projects cover different use-cases.

 django-resto is released under the BSD license, like Django itself.